duckietown/template-library/README.md

 Python interpreter that will pick up the library installed in `./dist`.

+### Releasing a new version

-### 5. Release a new version
+### Releasing a new version

 **DO NOT** change the version manually in your files, use the  CLI tool `bumpversion` instead.

+The command is:

+    make bump    # bump the version, tag the tree make upload  # upload to PyPy

+(You need to have admin permissions on PyPy)

 If you need to include the version in a new file, list it inside the file `.bumpversion.cfg` using the syntax `[bumpversion:file:<FILE_PATH>]`.

-# Setting up

-* Activate on CircleCI.
-Make one build successful.
-* Activate on CodeCov.
-Get the CODECOV_TOKEN.
-Put this token in CircleCI environment.
+## Notes on using the notebooks

+Always clean the notebooks before committing them:

+    make -C notebooks cleanup

+If you don't think you can be diligent, then add the notebooks using Git LFS.